usnistgov/trec_eval/README.windows.md

 To achieve a compilation of trec_eval for Windows, you will need Cygwin installed.

 Download and install the [Cygwin](https://www.cygwin.com/) platform.
-You will need make and gcc installed by Cygwin - we would recomment selecting to install the Develop category.
+You will need make and gcc installed by Cygwin - we would recommend selecting to install the Develop category.

 Then, to compile trec_eval, open a Cygwin instance, navigate using cd to the directory of the trec_eval source, and type make.